CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/9-Cost-Optimizations.md

 ### Task 2: Access the Session host desktop

 1. Return to WVD client application.
-On WVD dashboard, click on the tile named **Session Desktop** to launch the desktop.
+On the AVD dashboard, click on the tile named **Session Desktop** to launch the desktop.

    ![ws name.](media/ex4t2s2.png)